Competing Against Generic Alternatives? Highlight Your Savings Offer While Prescribers Are in the EHR

 In other words, a physician is likely to prescribe a branded medication, but only IF there is no good generic alternative, and IF the brand is covered by the payer, and IF there is a patient savings program.

 That third stipulation should be where brand managers focus their efforts.
-When a physician is in the EHR and they immediately see that a patient savings offer is available for a branded product, they are more likely to move toward prescribing that brand, especially if they perceive efficacy and/or safety benefits of the brand vs. a generic version of a similar medication.
+When a physician is in the EHR and immediately sees that a patient savings offer is available for a branded product, they are more likely to move toward prescribing that brand, especially if they perceive efficacy and/or safety benefits of the brand vs. a generic version of similar medication.
 In fact, our proprietary data shows that physicians want to see clinical AND patient savings information in the EHR.
 What’s more, having that information available in workflow results in an 11.5% script lift for branded drugs.